alecraines/geography458_Labs/README.md

 # geography458_Labs
-Lab assignments for Geography 458 at the University of Washington
+Lab assignments for Geography 458 at the University of Washington.
+Written in R and Python.